louisboii747/HardwareMon/README.md

 While the project can run as a standalone script or executable, it is recommended to use the scripts directly to ensure maximum compatibility and access to the latest updates.

-The .sh script is also much more basic compared to the .py script on linux, since the .py script relies on Tkinter for graph drawings which Bash cannot use, and has not had as much attention compared to the .py version.
+The .sh script is also much more basic compared to the .py script on Linux, since the .py script relies on Tkinter for graph drawings which Bash cannot use, and has not had as much attention compared to the .py version.

-The .yml script only runs on the .py script.
+The Workflows only run on the Linux versions.

 # Contribution #